Orenshaf/VisionZero/README.md

 In 2014 the Mayor Bill de Blasio put forth the Vision Zero initiative with the intention of ending traffic deaths and injuries in New York City.

-Every year the NYPD Motor releases data on every collision in New York City.
+Every year the NYPD releases data on every collision in New York City.
 The data represented in VisionZero intends to reflect the effect of Mayor de Blasio's initiative.

 ### Functionality & MVP
 VisionZero users can: